d4rckh/cstimer-analyzer/README.md

 # cstimer-analyzer
-This is a collection of scripts I made to analyzer cstimer.net exports
+This is a collection of scripts I made to analyze cstimer.net exports

 ### analyze-time.py
 This script analyzes the solve time for your sessions and plot a graph using `matplotlib` (**run `pip install matplotlib` before running the script!**)